 In 2018, the County updated its Zoning Code for ADUs and SROs to allow SROs in more zones, allow larger ADUs, and reduce impact fees for ADUs.
-This was done to reduce constraints to the development of these housing types and encourage more variety of ADUs and SROs.
+This was done to reduce constraints to the development of these housing types and encourage more variety of ADUs and SROs to better serve special housing needs.
 ADUs are allowed in all residential zones and some commercial zones where existing residences exist.
-The ordinance allows for an increase in ADU sizes while reducing impact fees that encourage ADU construction.
+The ordinance Zoning Code allows for an increase in ADU sizes while reducing impact fees to hat encourage ADU construction.